ivnchvz/cicd_flask/README.md

 </pre>
 ---

+## 🚀 Purpose
+The main broad objective of the ISS tracker is to provide a modern-looking option for users to keep position of the ISS (International Space Station)
+This allows anyone to calculate sightnings of the satellite in their current position, observate the path traversed by it to learn how orbital elements behave, and simply create a nice atmosphere that relaxes and seeds curiosity on the user.
+## 🔸DevOps
+This application is part of a personal project for my resume to showcase the use of modern DevOps technologies and practices, which we will explain in greater detail in the following sections.
-## Prep
+## 🔸 Prep
 #### Kanban Board
-As part of good DevOps practices, I roll a on-premises Kanban board to keep track of every task or feature there is to complete, for a simplified project as this one, I sectioned the board into three different lists: *To-do*, *In-Progress*, and *Done*.
+As part of good DevOps practices, I rolled a on-premises Kanban board to keep track of every task or feature that there is to complete, for a simplified project as this one, I sectioned the board into three different lists: *To-do*, *In-Progress*, and *Done*.
 | To-do | In-Progress | Done |
 | --- | --- | --- |
 |       |             |      |